mlanza/atomic/README.md

 * [`assoc`](https://clojuredocs.org/clojure.core/assoc)
 * [`assocIn`](https://clojuredocs.org/clojure.core/assoc-in)

-The beauty of these functions (kudos to Hickey!) is how they allow one to surgically replace the state held in a state container without mutating it.
+The beauty of these functions (kudos to Hickey!) is how easy they make it to surgically replace the state held in a state container without mutating it.

 In the absence of threading macros and pipeline syntax several functions exist (see these demonstrated in the example programs) to facilitate pipelines and composition:
 * `chain` (a normal pipeline)